simonachkar/mcda5550-pwa/01-simple-pwa/README.md

 - `finish/`: This directory contains the completed PWA with all enhancements implemented.
 - `start/`: This directory contains the basic app HTML/CSS/JS code, excluding the PWA enhancements.
+- `assets/`: This directory contains some screenshots used in this explanation.

 ## Getting Started